yiwang/stjepang.github.io/_posts/2019-12-04-blocking-inside-async-code.md

 ```

 So in order to go from async to sync, we don’t have to do any extra steps - we
 just invoke the sync function and that’s it!
 Easy.
-Except... there’s something
-we need to be careful about.
+Except... we need to be
+careful about sync functions that take a long time to complete.
+We cannot call
+any sync code from the async world without giving it a second thought.

 ## Blocking hurts concurrency